 The spring-summer 2018 collection comes in a sun-bleached palette of dusted pinks, light straw and cool mints, with accents of lava red and blues.
 Light, fluid fabrics via cotton voile, silk cotton poplin and sand-washed silk make it ideal holiday wear.

 This loungewear label founded last year blurs the line between sleepwear and daywear.
 Designed and made in Adelaide, designer-founder Lauren Puvi’s debut collection draws on silk and satin and spans just six pieces done well, from a double-breasted robe, to boxer shorts and slip dresses.
 While it’s marketed as “luxury sleepwear”, prices vary between $150 for a double-breasted silk top and boxer shorts, to $450 for a double-breasted robe.

 Founded by Ivy Niu in late 2017, this Brisbane label involves simple silhouettes and organic shapes in bold patterns, from vibrant fruits to dancing lines.
 Each collection is hand illustrated by Niu herself (who also oversees the digital composition and production) so no two collections are the same.
-Her third collection, which is available online to pre-order and will be available mid October, features fun overall dresses, shirt dresses (perfect for a garden party), cotton tees and linen shirts in out-there, limited-edition prints, from tangerines and sunglasses, to broken pencils and caterpillars.
+Her third collection features fun overall dresses, shirt dresses (perfect for a garden party), cotton tees and linen shirts in out-there, limited-edition prints, from tangerines and sunglasses, to broken pencils and caterpillars.

 “I don’t mean this as a jab at the Australian fashion community, but if we’re not going to traverse the space between music and fashion and put on events, who’s going to fucking do it?”
 Miller told Broadsheet when we interviewed him earlier this year on his reason for the change in direction.